 This urban farming and entrepreneurship platform is an extremely innovative model that teaches individuals both how to farm using vertical hydroponics and how to start and grow a farming business, while simultaneously refining the vertical hydroponic farming system and its underlying technology.
-Shipping containers may not be the ultimate solution to farming at scale in the future, but they are serious contenders in the race to cost-effectively providing access to locally grown food in cities as our global population grows (expected to reach 9 billion by 2050 with over 50% of the population living in cities).
-In addition, these farms are an effective way to offer urban residents exposure to farming and a connection to where their food comes from, while cutting down on the expensive transportation and energy costs of importing food from rural areas.
+Shipping containers may not be the ultimate solution to farming at scale in the future, but they are serious contenders in the race to cost-effectively providing access to locally grown food in cities as our global population grows (expected to reach 9 billion by 2050 with over 60% of the population living in cities).
+In addition, these farms are an effective way to offer urban residents exposure to farming while cutting down on the expensive transportation and energy costs of importing food from rural areas.

 The business plan behind Square Roots faces a very difficult task, but is seemingly up for the challenge (and progressing quickly): how to make vertical hydroponic farming profitable despite the large upfront capital investment required with container farms.
 While their Brooklyn campus may never reach profitability due to these high initial costs (roughly $80,000 for a container farm), they are working at a rapid speed to leverage creative mechanisms that will improve both their farms’ design and lower costs throughout various aspects of their model, and quickly implementing these improvements at future locations.
 For example, the labor costs associated with growing and distributing the produce are essentially zero by structuring the business as an educational incubator program.
 Furthermore, by allowing the participants to decide on their own crops that they grow, Square Roots is capturing a ton of data around which crop varieties work the best in this type of farming system.
 They are able to track variables such as how much water and energy various crops require, the quality of the overall product – such as taste and texture, growing and harvesting timelines, and total output per crop.
 As a result, they can then tweak these factors to optimize yield and operational efficiency.